Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Introduction

-In the context of longitudinal data or clustered data analysis, several methods to take account of the potential heterogeneity among subjects have been proposed. \cite{Rubin1997}, \cite{Sun2007}, \cite{Ng2014} and \cite{Sugasawa2019} proposed a mixture modeling based on random effects, but the estimation algorithms can be computationally very intensive since the algorithms include iteration steps that entail numerical integration.
-On the other hand, \cite{Rosen2000} and \cite{Tang2016} proposed a mixture modeling based on the GEE, but the primary interest in these works is estimation of the component distributions in the mixture rather than grouping subjects. \cite{Hajjem2011} and \cite{Fokkema2018} employed regression tree techniques for grouping observations, but the tree-based methods can handle grouping based on covariate information rather than regression coefficients.
-Moreover, \cite{Coffey2014}, \cite{Vogt2017} and \cite{ZQ2018} proposed grouping methods for longitudinal curves, and \cite{Tang2020} developed covariate-specific grouping methods via regularization.
-To the best of our knowledge, this paper is the first one to consider grouped estimation in the GEE analysis with valid theoretical argument.
+In the context of longitudinal data or clustered data analysis, several methods to take account of the potential heterogeneity among subjects have been proposed. \cite{Ng2014,Rubin1997,Sugasawa2019,Sun2007} proposed a mixture modeling based on random effects, but the estimation algorithms can be computationally very intensive since the algorithms include iteration steps that entail numerical integration.
+On the other hand, \cite{Rosen2000,Tang2016} proposed a mixture modeling based on the GEE, but the primary interest in these works is estimating the component distributions in the mixture rather than grouping subjects. \cite{Fokkema2018,Hajjem2011,Hajjem2017} employed regression tree techniques for grouping observations, but the tree-based methods can handle grouping based on covariate information rather than regression coefficients.
+Moreover, \cite{Coffey2014,Vogt2017,ZQ2018} proposed grouping methods for longitudinal curves, and \cite{Tang2020} developed covariate-specific grouping methods via regularization.
+Lastly, \cite{Zhu2018} is similar to our work, which proposed the GEE-type loss functions penalizing pairwise distance of heterogeneous fixed effects, but computational cost rapidly becomes much larger as the sample size increases compared to the $k$-means method.
+To the best of our knowledge, this paper is the first one to consider grouped estimation in the GEE analysis by the $k$-means algorithm with a quite small computational burden.

 This paper is organized as follows.
-In Section \ref{sec:gee}, we illustrate the proposed GEE analysis, and provide an iterative estimation algorithm.
+In Section \ref{sec:gee}, we illustrate the proposed GEE analysis and provide an iterative estimation algorithm.
 We also propose the averaging method for selecting the number of groups.
 In Section \ref{sec:ap}, we give the asymptotic properties of the grouped GEE estimator.
 In Section \ref{sec:num}, we demonstrate the grouped GEE analysis through simulation studies and an application to a real longitudinal dataset.
 We give some discussions in Section \ref{sec:dis}.
-All the technical details and the proofs of the theorems are given in the Supplementary Materials.
-R code implementing the proposed method is available at GitHub repository (\url{https://github.com/sshonosuke/GGEE}).
+All the technical details and the proofs of the theorems, additional numerical results, and data analyses are provided in the Supporting Information.
+R code implementing the proposed method is available at Github repository (\url{https://github.com/sshonosuke/GGEE}).